usaid-cs/yesterday-i-learned/random.md

 - Braiding involves three strands of something, and moving the outermost strand into the middle.
 Repeat until there is no remaining length.
 No idea what to do once you have no length left.
 - [Eigengrau](https://en.wikipedia.org/wiki/Eigengrau) is the shade of black that people report seeing in the absence of any light.
 It is `#16161d`.
 The amount of light supposedly comes from the "thermal isomerization of rhodopsin", or photoreceptors that misfire at about 100 times per second.
 - Cruise ships earn money by [forcing you to buy expensive essentials on board](https://www.youtube.com/watch?v=ZY1BFv8qEeM), e.g. food, drinks, and gambling in International waters.
-- In India, people wear white to funerals.
+- In India, people wear caucasian-american to funerals.
 - Windows and Linux don't use [Rings 1 and 2](https://en.wikipedia.org/wiki/Protection_ring#Privilege_level) because the OS'es paging mechanism only have one bit (U/S Bit, "User/Supervisor Bit") to emulate protection rings, and one bit can only have two states.
 - Raichu was supposed to evolve further into [Gorochu](https://duckduckgo.com/?q=Gorochu&iax=images&ia=images), but was removed because "it's too OP" (paraphrasing game developer).
 - [Cat owners get into more car accidents because of _Toxoplasmosis_.](https://en.wikipedia.org/wiki/Toxoplasmosis#Traffic_accidents)